-Alternative representation of the Ramsey constraints
+3.0.1 Alternative representation of the Ramsey constraints

-While it is not possible to reduce the constraints of the Ramsey problem to one intertemporal budget constraint in period 0 and one feasibility constraint holding at every date and at every state, as is the case under price flexibility7 one can, of course, express the set of constraints the Ramsey planner faces in terms of a sequence of intertemporal budget constraints rather than in terms of the sequence of transversality conditions given in (26).
+While it is not possible to reduce the constraints of the Ramsey problem to a single intertemporal budget constraint in period 0 and one feasibility constraint holding at every date and at every state, as is the case under price flexibility, it is possible to express the set of constraints the Ramsey planner faces in terms of a sequence of intertemporal budget constraints rather than in terms of the sequence of transversality conditions given in (26).
 The next proposition presents such a representation.